aljithkj02/NOTES/Docker.md

   - It uses the REST API to interact with the docker deamon.

 ## 16. Docker Networking

+- Docker networking allows containers to communicate with each other and with the external world by providing a range of networking options.
+- It enables seamless connectivity and facilitates data exchange between containers, enables container access to shared networks and services, and allows containers to be exposed on specific ports for external access, all while providing isolation and security.
 - When we install docker it creates 3 networks automatically.
     - Bridge
     - none